Rules and categories

 This checks that no extension range is deleted from any message.
 Though this won't have any effect on your generated source code, deleting an extension range can result in compile errors for downstream Protobuf schemas, and is generally not recommended.

-Note that extension ranges cannot be defined in proto3
+Note that extension ranges can't be defined in proto3

 files, so this only impacts sources that use proto2